Josh Rojas Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Padres have a 4.43 team ERA that ranks 16th among all league pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).
+- Padres pitchers combine to allow 21 total home runs at a rate of one per game (to rank 13th in baseball).

-- The Padres are sending Lugo (2-0) to make his fourth start of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.
+- Musgrove starts for the first time this season for the Padres.

-- The right-hander's last time out came on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while allowing eight hits.
+- When he last appeared on Friday, Oct.
+21, the 30-year-old right-hander started the game and went 5 2/3 innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.